 - Seeds (optional)

-I like to use rolled oats because they’re less processed than instant oats and more affordable than steel-cut.
+I like to use rolled oats (or old fashioned oats) because they’re less processed than instant oats and more affordable than steel-cut.
+Quick oats work too.
+And you can choose gluten free oatmeal if needed.

-The number of oats you use will depend on the age of your kids, but I’ve found these measurements worked for our family:
+The amount of oats you use will depend on the age and appetites of the person eating them, but I’ve found these measurements worked when our kids were younger:

-Tip: Want your oatmeal to taste more like the commercial kind?
-Add 1 tablespoon oat flour per 1/2 cup of oats!
+Tip: Want your oatmeal to taste and feel more like the boxed packets?
+Add 1 tablespoon of oat flour per ½ cup of oats!

 - A good rule of thumb is to use a ratio of 1:2 for dried fruit to oats.
-For example, my kids are eating 1/4 dried fruit with 1/2 cup of oats for breakfast.
-The dried fruit measurement should be total, so reduce as necessary (or not!) if you’re mixing/matching flavor combinations.
+For example, you’d go with ¼ cup of dried fruit with ½ cup of oats for breakfast.
+The dried fruit measurement should be total, so reduce as necessary (or not!) if you’re mixing and matching multiple types.

 - I use dehydrated fruit in this recipe because the point is to make several bags ahead of time.
 If your kids don’t mind adding fresh fruit to oats (and you’re comfortable with them potentially needing a knife without you supervising), feel free to use whatever fresh fruit you have on hand.
-For weekdays and fostering independence at my kids’ young age, I personally prefer the dried fruit route.
+For quicker mornings and more independence, dried fruit is the way to go!

 - You can also use freeze-dried fruit, although it’s pricier.
 Homemade dehydrated fruit is by far the most frugal option.